-This tutorial is written by LMT contributor Sarah Hughes of Sassy (aka Maddy in the MT Forums).
+This tutorial is written by LMT guest author Sarah Hughes of This Chick (aka Maddy in the MT Forums).

 Many customizations for Movable Type call for using PHP scripts that require that your pages have a .php extension rather than a .html or .htm extension.